WassimAlkhalil/Vessel-Travel-Time-Prediction/README.md

 1. **Setup**: Installs necessary dependencies and tools.
 2. **Testing**: Runs automated tests to ensure code quality and functionality.
-3. **Deployment**: Deploys the application if all tests pass successfully.

 This README provides a comprehensive guide to the Ship Voyages dataset, including data structure, processing, setup instructions, and documentation of the application's functionalities.